sebastiancarlos/yas-qwin/README.md

 Every one of YAS-QWIN's commands comes with its own help message.
 Just type `--help` after the command to get a detailed explanation of its usage.

-But because you are busy, you don't have time for that, so here are the commands' help messages:
+But because you are busy, here they are:

 ### `list-tables`
 ```